Year-End Strategies to Help Reduce Your Taxes

 Take advantage of tax-smart investing.

-You can determine your available contribution room for 2023 by using My Account service on the CRA website.
+• View your available contribution room for 2024 by using the My Account service on the CRA website.

-Since the contribution is made before the end of 2021, an over-contribution penalty tax of one per cent per month will apply on any amount greater than $2,000.
+• Since the contribution is made before the end of 2024, an over-contribution penalty tax of one percent per month will apply on any amount greater than $2,000.

 Make a charitable donation.